 You must stay lean and grow small in the early days.
 Hence, any fantasies of a posh office peppered with mahogany furniture and funky chairs should be kept at bay until the business starts to kick in some serious money.
 Further

 “Work on top of each other.
 Forget about securing more office space until it’s impossible to move sideways without it.
-In twenty years, you won’t remember the expensive desk you have your eye on today.”FJ Lennon
+In twenty years, you won’t remember the expensive desk you have your eye on today.”FJ Lennon, Every mistake in the book

 Managing finance is a pivotal part of managing a start-up and the author had apparently flubbed it in his day.
 He urges the entrepreneurs to not take too many investors on board while starting a company.